AmoghThoutu-56/AI_Projects/AI_performance_dashboard/chatbot_client/src/README.txt

 ------

+# Prerequisites:
+- Create a .env file containing the Middleware port to send the POST requests

 # File 'main.jsx'

 'main.jsx' is the entry point for the react application, mounting the 'App' component inside the root element